 Michigan Civil Statute of Limitations Laws

-The following chart lists Michigan's civil statute of limitations laws.
-See Time Limit Considerations in Medical Malpractice Claims to learn more.
+The following chart lists Michigan's civil statutes of limitations, including statute citations and links to related resources.
+See Time Limit Considerations in Medical Malpractice Claims for additional information.

 |Injury to Person||3 yrs. §600.5805(2)|

 |Professional Malpractice||2 yrs. §600.5805(4)|

 |Contracts||Written: 6 yrs. §600.5807(8); Oral: 6 yrs. §600.5807(8)|